Australian Terrier Dogs

 instincts, makes him a good watchdog.

-Australian Terrier Dogs, or Aussies, as they are familiarly called, are very active little dogs and should be taken out for regular
+The Australian Terrier, much like most terriers, are very active little dogs and should be taken out for regular

 This breed is quite adaptable and can do well in apartment or house, but obviously enjoys the great outdoors as well.